flrnt/blog/about.md

 You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

+Hey, I'm flrnt.
+I build and design web applications, mostly in Rails, sometimes in React, but always with love.
+Want to hire me ?
+Feel free to send me a [message][allain.florent@gmail.com].